Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ![Info Section](state/static/images/info.png)

 #### __Register Page__
-The register page is for new businesses where they fill in the fallowing information to register a new account.
+The register page is for new businesses where they fill in the following information to register a new account.
 ![Create Account ](state/static/images/register-page.png)
 There are two important rules here to follow: